bll123/di/README.txt

 Version 5 beta Notes

 GMP and libtommath work fine.
 But long doubles seem to be quite capable (where long doubles are supported).
+If you have long double support, it seems reasonable to not use the multi-precision libraries.

 I have a *lot* of VMs.
 These are mostly old Linux and old *BSD, though there are a couple of others.